By Steve Frandzel, Keith Hautala, and Meriden Vitale

 “Tennis forced me to overcome a lot of my younger life trauma and learn to rise above adversity,” Hawkins said.
 “But the biggest contribution to my success has been those around me lending me a hand when I needed it most.”

-The Catalyst Scholars Program has done just that for the first-year electrical engineering major.
+The Catalyst Scholars Program has done just that for the first-year electrical and computer engineering major.
 With tuition taken care of, he could afford a car to travel between Corvallis and his home in McMinnville.
 Through the program, he’s also become aware of other opportunities, like the National Academy of Engineering’s Grand Challenges Scholars Program, where he can use his engineering skills to connect with local communities.

 “It’s not only helping me fund my schooling, it’s helping me fund my own exploration beyond my classes,” he said.